mongodb/docs/source/includes/replica-states.rst

    * - 5
      - :replstate:`STARTUP2`
-     - The member has joined the set and is running an initial sync.
-Not eligible to vote.
+     - The member is running an initial sync.
+Eligible to vote, except when newly added to the replica set.

    * - 6
      - :replstate:`UNKNOWN`